camercu/oscp-prep/CHEATSHEET.md

 sudo nmap -6 -n -v -sC -sV -p FILTERED_PORT IPV6_ADDR
 ```

-Here is another example of a script to try to get the link-local IPv6 address by building the EUI form from the MAC:
+Here is another example of a script to try to get the link-local IPv6 address by building the EUI format from the MAC:

 ```bash
 #!/bin/bash -e